 Michael is a very active presenter of longstanding.
 Over recent years In Your Company has been a labour of love, with Michael sometimes making early-morning departures from Melbourne in order to present his popular afternoon show, now renamed Back In Your Company.
 He has been on Monday Breakfast and Light Classics rosters and remains a member of the From The Concert Hall, team.

-Michael served as President for several years in the last decade, and was instrumental in setting up our joint venture with Mallacoota Arts Council - Croajingolong Centre For The Arts and Communication [3CA].
-Michael presented the first program from our new studio in the 3CA building.
+Michael served as President for several years in the last decade, and was instrumental in setting up our joint venture with Mallacoota Arts Council - Croajingolong Centre For Communication and The Arts.
+Michael presented the first program from our new studio.

 Behind the scenes is wife June who produces From The Concert Hall and gives support energetically in our fundraising and social events.

 The Drakes have hosted many enjoyable 3MGB functions over the years.

 2017: Michael retired from his popular longstanding Back In Your Company in October 2016.
 He and June continue From The Concert Hall on the roster.

 2018 - February: Michael has retired from all presenting duties.

 Amongst his many skills and achievements Warwick is a semi-professional DJ who has provided pleasure for many people at various functions in town.
 Arriving in Mallacoota in 2008 he was finally enticed into 3MGB in early 2011, and stood in for Leo Op Den Brouw on Friday Lunchbox when Gabo Island duty called, and for Margaret Stevenson on Genoa Gold

 2011: August - Warwick donated his services for a highly successful Music Trivia Night this month.